nodebots/nodebots-interchange/README.md

 * An installation method for backpack firmware onto target boards to make backpack firmware selection and installation easy.
 * A method of updating select parts of the firmware if required.
+* An ability to install Standard or Custom Firmatas to an arduino.

 ## Installation